ScarredSceptile/pmd_eos-AP-poptracker/README.md

 ## NOTE

 This tracker is not made for manual usage, please be warned that missions and outlaws will not be fun to track manually.
-Events are also currently not checkable in manual mode, and will only be toggled with an Archipelago connection.

 # Example image